 Food and Water

 Good food is often not available at the rinks and there is often limited time to leave the rink to get food.
 Many skaters bring a cooler of healthy foods with them for lunch and post-race snacks.
-All skaters should also bring lots of water to drink.
-Dehydration can dramatically decrease athletic performance.
+All skaters should also bring water to drink and stay hydrated.

 The dressing rooms are primarily for the skaters and the coaches.
 With a lot of skaters, there is often not much room.
 Also, it is a good place for the skaters to meet and interact with other skaters and it is the place where the coaches can talk to the skaters before and after the races.
 Parents in the dressing room tend to interfere with the interaction between coaches and skaters.